 Many people have the opportunity to save money for their future through employer-sponsored retirement savings plans such as a 401(k), 403(b) or 457(b).
 Employers who offer a 401(k) will usually match your retirement contributions — typically from 2% to 8%.
 Always try to contribute up to the equivalent of the maximum match, after all, it’s free money you won’t get otherwise.
 A rule of thumb says you should contribute at least 10% of your paycheck to your retirement savings.
 If you don’t have an employer-sponsored retirement plan, consider opening a traditional or Roth IRA.

-Savings Tip: Employer retirement accounts can offer a variety of investment options, including stocks and stock mutual funds3.
+Savings Tip: Employer retirement accounts can offer a variety of investment options, including stocks and stock mutual funds.
 Although the stock market can be volatile, history has shown that investing in stocks or stock mutual funds has been a proven way to build wealth over time.
-According to statistics, stock investing has provided average annual returns of more than 10%, compared to 6% for corporate bonds, 5.5% for Treasury bonds and 3.5% for cash or cash equivalents such as short-term Treasury Bonds.1 Please keep in mind that past performance does not guarantee future results.
-If you are a school employee, our Retirement Plan Advisors can help you with your 403(b) and 457(b) plans.
+According to statistics, stock investing has provided average annual returns of more than 10%, compared to 6% for corporate bonds, 5.5% for Treasury bonds and 3.5% for cash or cash equivalents such as short-term Treasury Bonds.2 Please keep in mind that past performance does not guarantee future results.

 Even if you have a 401(k), you still may be able to contribute to an IRA, although there are income phase outs and restrictions for doing so.
 Deductions phase out for higher incomes.
 Keep in mind that an IRA typically offers more investing options than a 401(k) does.
 While there are penalties from withdrawing from IRAs before you turn 59 ½, you can withdraw the contributions you make to a Roth IRA at any time.

-1. The Reality of Investment Risk Source: FINRA4 This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
+3. This material has been prepared for informational purposes only and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.
-3. Securities sold, and advisory services are offered through CUNA Brokerage Services Inc.(CBSI), member FINRA/SIPC, a registered broker/dealer and investment advisor.
-CBSI is under contract with SchoolsFirst FCU to make securities available to Members.
-Not NCUA/NCUSIF/FDIC insured, may lose value, no financial institution guarantee.
-Not a deposit of any financial institution.

 Extra Credit provides general information to help improve our Member’s financial lives.
 Every situation is different, so please contact us for guidance on your specific needs.
 The advice provided in Extra Credit is not intended to serve as a substitute for speaking to a loan representative, financial advisor, or GreenPath Financial Wellness counselor who can help tailor a solution for you.